 While soil samples are often taken in the fall (to understand the soil health post-harvest), taking an additional solid sample in the spring (after the incorporation of cover crops) can help to provide details about overall soil health and any amendments you might want to consider.

-Because soil is an active, diverse and dynamic biological system it’s a good idea to check in on the health of your soil in regular intervals.
+Because soil is an active, diverse, and dynamic biological system it’s a good idea to check in on the health of your soil in regular intervals.
 Think of your soil samples as a regular check-up for your soil - learn more about soil samples and testing.

 Soil Amendments & Compost

-Depending on the health, nutrients, structure or composition of your soil you may find yourself needing to add something or many things to it to create the ideal environment for your planned crops.
+Depending on the health, nutrients, structure, or composition of your soil you may find yourself needing to add something or many things to it to create the ideal environment for your planned crops.
 In addition to the nutrient value, organic soil amendments also provide additional benefits like loosening clay and compact soil, improving water retention for sandy soils, increasing soil loom, and reducing labor for digging and tillage.
-When adding composts or other organic matter, it’s important to not add more than 3-4 inches to the soil.
+When adding compost or other organic matter, it’s important to not add more than 3-4 inches to the soil.

 There are numerous types of solid amendments and we can’t cover them all here in this article, but we’ll focus on some of the more common organic ones: